 |Provision for income taxes||20||18||35||34|

 About Northern Power Systems

 Northern Power Systems designs, manufactures, and sells distributed power generation and energy storage solutions with its advanced wind turbines, inverters, controls, and integration services.
-With over 16 million run-time hours across its global fleet, Northern Power wind turbines provide customers with clean, cost-effective, reliable renewable energy.
-NPS turbines utilize patented permanent magnet direct drive (PMDD) technology, which uses fewer moving parts, delivers higher energy capture, and provides increased reliability thanks to reduced maintenance and downtime.
-Northern Power also develops Energy Storage Solutions (ESS) based on the FlexPhase™ power converter platform, which features patented converter architecture and controls technology for advanced grid support and generation applications.
+With over 22 million run-time hours across its global fleet, Northern Power wind turbines provide customers with clean, cost-effective, reliable renewable energy.
+NPS turbines utilize patented permanent magnet direct drive (PMDD) technology, which uses fewer moving parts, delivers higher energy capture, and provides increased reliability by reducing maintenance and downtime.
+Northern Power also develops Energy Storage System solutions (ESS) and turnkey projects, deploying its FlexPhase™ power converter platform, which features patented converter architecture and controls technology for advanced grid support and generation applications.

 Northern Power has been a technology innovator for over 40 years and serves clients around the globe from its US headquarters and European offices.
 To learn more, visit www.northernpower.com.